trapexit/mergerfs/README.md

   **cache.files=partial|full|auto-full|per-process** to limit double caching. (default: false)
-* **passthrough=BOOL**: On Linux 6.9 and above passthrough allows for near native IO performance. cache.files=off will disable passthrough but if direct-io-allow-mmap=true then mmap will be passthroughed. `moveonenospc` will no longer function.
+* **passthrough=BOOL**: On Linux 6.9 and above passthrough allows for near native IO performance.
+See below for more details. (default: false)
 * **direct-io-allow-mmap=BOOL**: On Linux 6.6 and above it is
   possible to disable file page caching while still allowing for shared mmap support. mergerfs will enable this feature if available